Skip Navigation

-Cellular Therapies Resources
+Cellular Therapies for Your Patients

-• Cellular therapies are designed to improve the immune system's ability to fight cancer.
+Our Cellular Therapies Program at Dana-Farber Brigham Cancer Center builds on our expertise in stem cell transplantation.
+Cellular therapies are designed to improve the immune system's ability to fight cancer.
 Manufacturing them involves collecting a specific set of cells from the blood, modifying them to produce a more vigorous attack on a patient's cancer cells, and then reinjecting them into the patient.
-Many types of cellular therapy for cancer are being explored, including CAR T cells, other genetically modified T cells, tumor infiltrating lymphocytes (TIL), vaccines, and NK cells.
+Cells are processed at an outside commercial facility or at the Connell and O'Reilly Families Cell Manipulation Core Facility, which has long been at the forefront of producing cell-based therapies for cancer and other diseases.

-• Payer & Provider Collaboration: Advancing Patients through Cellular Therapy Treatment
+Payer & Provider Collaboration: Advancing Patients Through Cellular Therapy Treatment

 This webinar from June 14, 2023, provides an update on CAR T-cell therapy, with a focus on which patients may be appropriate for cellular therapy treatment.
 It covers the current state and future vision for cell therapies, as well as best practices for working together to ensure patients receive timely access to necessary care.